11 Sneaky Ways Travel Sites May Trick You

 We are two passionate travellers - hiking into the Grand Canyon for the third time this June 2022

 A lot of travel content is written first and foremost to satisfy SEO (Search Engine Optimisation) engines, like Google.
 This is because when Google likes a website page, it benefits from a high ranking on the first page, which means a high revenue, through ads and affiliate programs.
-A common practice for travel sites to try and trick search engines into believing their site is of interest is to buy backlinks.
+A common practice for travel sites to try and trick search engines into believing their site is of interest is to buy or swap backlinks.

 Campsite next to the sea